For I have derived much joy and comfort from your love, my brother, because the hearts of the saints have been refreshed through you. Philem. 1:7

 Two are better than one, because they have a good reward for their toil.
 For if they fall, one will lift up his fellow.
 But woe to him who is alone when he falls and has not another to lift him up!
 Again, if two lie together, they keep warm, but how can one keep warm alone?
 And though a man might prevail against one who is alone, two will withstand him—a threefold cord is not quickly broken.
 Eccles.
 4:9-12

 Heavenly Father, I cannot imagine how storms can be navigated, burdens borne, and hardships handled without the company of a few good friends.
-I praise you today for the gift of friendship—for the joy, encouragement, and refreshment you give me through those I’m privileged to call good and faithful friend.
+I praise you today for the gift of friendship—for the joy, encouragement, and refreshment you give me through my friends.

-When we walk through difficult seasons we’re sometimes inclined to think, “No one can possibly understand what I’m going through; no one can begin to relate to my feelings and confusion; no one is a mess like me.”
+When we walk through difficult seasons we’re sometimes inclined to think, “No one can possibly understand what I’m going through; no one can begin to relate to my feelings and confusion; no one’s a mess like me.”
 Those are the times when it’s easy to withdraw into isolation, fall into the pit of condemnation, and reach for some ill-chosen medication.
-That’s when the gift of long-standing friends becomes especially precious.
+That’s when the gift of non-posing, always-real, burden-bearing friends becomes especially precious.

 Father, I praise you for the gift of hearing my friends say these two words: “Me too.”
-I praise you for friends who know how to “refresh the hearts of the saints”—including this saint.
-I praise you for friends who remind me of the truth and power of the gospel, of the love of Jesus, and of the bigger story you’re always writing.
+I praise you for brothers and sisters who know how to “refresh the hearts of the saints”—including this saint.
+I praise you for friends who remind me of the truth and power of the gospel, and of the irrepressible love of Jesus, and of the bigger story you are always writing.